 I didn’t set out to take a long pause from blogging – I didn’t purposefully take a break from the thing I love most, hoping to reach some sort of epiphany about where this blog is headed – but between twelve-hour safaris, hanging out with my family, days and days without a wifi connection, and making my job the top priority whenever I did have that connection, it just kind of happened.
 And then, weirdly enough, I realised the epiphany happened anyway, all on its own.

 It’s incredibly easy to get disgruntled in the blogging business.
 Between the legions of Instagram accounts using all sorts of inauthentic methods (how is it that I’m followed by 20-40 people a day and yet my follower number doesn’t change?!
 Goddamn those follow/unfollow people, seriously), inflated stats, gossip, and all sorts of trickery across the board, it’s easy to feel frustrated and overwhelmed.
 Not only that, it’s even easier to find people who are working hard, kicking serious ass, and scoring amazing opportunities and projects.
 You could drive yourself crazy comparing yourself to others, no matter what industry you’re in.
 And when you’re in an industry where your peers are landing assignments to the Maldives and signing contracts worth tens of thousands of dollars?
 Well.
 That can be a total mind-trip.

-Thankfully I’ve never compared myself to others very much (and I’m damn proud of my blogger friends for what they’re achieving) but I have definitely felt pressure to write more, take better photos, and grow my social media followings.
+I’ve gone through phases of comparing myself to others (even though I’m damn proud of my blogger friends for what they’re achieving) and I have definitely felt pressure to write more, take better photos, and grow my social media followings.
 Once in a while I feel pretty bad about my blog, though usually it’s self-imposed.